kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 	- I got one level of exhaustion.
 - Back in our cells for dinner
 	- The drow lady Veshta got punished.
+	- I poked Elaine in the face.
+She said she can sense divine energy off Cheria and Cass.
+She doesn't seem to trust elves.
+Said they scorn the natural balance.
+Valindra doesn't agree with what her people are doing.